Bl4omArchie/goHermes/README.md

 # ePrint Database Project

 Goal : getting every ePrint papers in a database the fastest as possible.
+Later goal : have a nice web UI where you can download PDF from several sources (eprint, NIST...), make refine tuning with ollama or get alerted from new papers.

 Technologies :
 - scripting : golang